RubySage

 prod token spend with pre-baked scans

-* Live benchmark coming — Phase F install on a real production Rails codebase (ChangeMaker, ~200K LOC).
-Number updates the day the run lands.
+* Live benchmark coming — first runs across a Rails 6 / 7 / 8 cross-section of real production codebases.
+Number updates the day the runs land.

 The problem